tamarakaufler/go-calculate-for-me/README.md

 # go-calculate-for-me
-Running a suite of gRPC based microservices in Kubernetes
+A SAAS for calculating Greatest common denominator/actorial/Fibonacci methods

-Application consists of an API service (fe-service) and a collection of microservices, implementing a particular calculation:
+The application runs as a suite of gRPC based microservices doing the calculations with a RESTful API service providing access to the functionality:

 ```
                          fe-service
           (REST api to gRPC calculation microservices)